Apache HTTP Server Version 2.4

 Expect:ation to the origin server and thus let it decide when/if

-the HTTP request body should be read, or when Off
+the HTTP request body should be read, or when Off the proxy

 should generate 100 Continue intermediate response by itself before